 Below are additional findings from my research of PureVPN for this review.

-1. PureVPN connected to Gaditek in Pakistan (with Ivacy VPN)
+1. PureVPN, Gaditek and Pakistan (with Ivacy VPN)

 According to PureVPN’s website, it is officially operated under the business GZ Systems Limited, which is based in Hong Kong.
 But is PureVPN being operated out of Hong Kong?